 It is so worth it to stock up on food and drinks to keep in the mini fridge.
 Hawaii is super expensive and we found a lot of the quick options offered weren't that great.
 We made a stop at Costco to pick up breakfast items, sandwich supplies, fruit, Hawaiian chips, POG juice and bottled water.
 There is also an ABC mart very walkable from the resort.
 We found that packing food in a cooler bag and being able to eat on the go during busy adventure days saved time and money.

 One thing Disney always pays attention to is the details.
 Aulani was built with a lot care to history and craftsmanship.
 Everywhere you looked you could enjoy architecture, art, symbolism and plant life.
 The resort is gorgeous to just walk around and see the fish ponds, walking paths and beach cove.
-During our stay we were able to attend a DVC cultural tour where a guide gave us more insight into why certain design decisions were made like patterns or plants.
-Everything has a backstory which made us appreciate it even more.
+During our stay we were able to attend a DVC cultural tour where a guide gave us more insight into why certain design decisions were made.
+Everything has a backstory which made us appreciate things even more.

 TIP #6: MUSIC